PTRIGGS1775/HackingNotes/PNPT_Notes/0_Linux_Commands.md

 `sudo apt update && apt upgrade`
 When installing new tools recommend installing them into the opt directory
 `cd /opt`
+Find anything on your machine:
+`find / -name “what you want to find” 2>&1 | grep -v "Permission denied"` Copy output to clipboard:
+`{command} | xclip -selection -clipboard`

 # Network Commands
 List all networks